SovereignCloudStack/standards/Tests/iam/domain-manager/README.md

 - two domains for testing
 - a user in each domain with the `domain-manager` role assigned on domain-level
+- a properly configured "`domain-manager-test.yaml`"

+The creation of these resources is described below.

 > **NOTE:** The following steps require cloud admin rights.